thomasgtaylor/how.wtf/content/post/2021-12-12-deploy-aws-cloudfront-and-security-headers-with-terraform.md

 ---
-title: Deploy AWS Cloudfront and security headers with Terraform
-date: 2021-12-12T2:15:00-05:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2021-12-12 02:15:00-05:00
 description: How to deploy AWS Cloudfront using Terraform to add security headers to responses.
-categories:
-- Cloud
 tags:
-- AWS
+- aws
-- Terraform
+- terraform
-- Serverless
+- serverless
+title: Deploy AWS Cloudfront and security headers with Terraform
 ---

 I made a post in July 2021 regarding [AWS CloudFront + security headers][1].
 Using AWS Cloudfront and Cloudfront Functions, security headers were injected in viewer responses; however, AWS Cloudfront [natively supports security headers as of Nov.
 2nd, 2021][2] alongside configurable CORS and custom HTTP response headers.